huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 as the client's connectivity changes.
 As detailed in {{privacy-issues-with-long-duration-sessions}}, these features trade off privacy for latency.
-By default, clients SHOULD be configured to prioritise privacy and start new sessions if their connectivity changes.
+By default, clients SHOULD be configured to prioritize privacy and start new sessions if their connectivity changes.

 ## Processing Queries in Parallel